speedonl/SublimeText-Chords/README.md

 # SublimeText-Chords
 Guitar Chords for Sublime Text 2

-Can be used for OnSong Lyrics with Chords
+Can be used for OnSong Lyrics with Chords.

 Copy this folder into the /Library/Application Support/Sublime Text 2/Packages directory